hantsy/helidon-sandbox/README.md

     -Dpackage=io.helidon.examples.quickstart.se
 ```

-After it is done, a new folder named **quickstart-se** will be created in the current folder, which contains the source codes of the project.
+After it is done, a new folder named **quickstart-se** will be created in the current folder, which contains the skeleton codes of this project.

 ### Build

-Open a terminal tool, enter the **quickstart-se** folder, run the following command to build the project.
+In your terminal, switch to the newly created **quickstart-se** folder, run the following command to build the project.

 ```
 mvn clean package